Ethan Allen: Second marriage

 Allen was also approached by Daniel Shays in 1786 for support in what became the Shays's Rebellion in western Massachusetts.
 He was unsupportive of the cause, in spite of Shays's offer to crown him "king of Massachusetts"; he felt that Shays was just trying to erase unpayable debts.

-In his later years, independent Vermont continued to experience rapid population growth, and Allen sold a great deal of his land, but also reinvested much the proceeds in more land.
+In Allen's later years, independent Vermont continued to experience rapid population growth, and he sold a great deal of his land, but also reinvested much the proceeds in more land.
 A lack of cash, complicated by Vermont's currency problems, placed a strain on Fanny's relatively free hand on spending, which was further exacerbated by the cost of publishing Reason, and of the construction of a new home near the mouth of the Onion River.
 He was threatened with debtors' prison on at least one occasion, and was at times reduced to borrowing money and calling in old debts to make ends meet.

 Allen and his family moved to Burlington in 1787, which was no longer a small frontier settlement but a small town, and much more to Allen's liking than the larger community that Bennington had become.
 He frequented the tavern there, and began work on An Essay on the Universal Plenitude of Being, which he characterized as an appendix to Reason.
 This essay was less polemic than many of his earlier writings.
 Allen affirmed the perfection of God and His creation, and credited intuition as well as reason as a way to bring Man closer to the universe.
 The work was not published until long after his death, and is primarily of interest to students of Transcendentalism, a movement the work foreshadows.